Francis Boyle: Transnational Government of Tamil Eelam

 Boyle was one of the architects behind the "Freedom Charter" of the Transnational Government of Tamil Eelam (TGTE) following the end of the Sri Lankan Civil War having served as a member of the Advisory Committee on the formation of a Transnational Government of Tamil Eelam which was established "to explore the modalities for the establishment of a Transnational Government of Tamil Eelam, and to recommend the objectives that should be achieved by such a Transnational Government".
 He spoke at the inaugural session of the TGTE in May 2010.

 COVID-19 conspiracy theories

 Based on circumstantial evidence, Boyle claimed that SARS-CoV-2 is a genetically engineered bioweapon that escaped from a high-level lab in Wuhan, China, that was created in a B4 Lab at UNC Chapel Hill.
-The lab-leak theory was found to be unlikely by the World Health Organization and researchers had not found evidence that the virus was created by genetic manipulation.
-On January 25, 2025, the CIA said in declassified report the virus responsible for the COVID-19 pandemic most likely originated from a laboratory in China, acknowledging this assessment was "more likely."
+The lab-leak theory was found to be unlikely by the World Health Organization (WHO) and researchers had not found evidence that the virus was created by genetic manipulation.

+The lab leak theory has since gained traction after a CIA report commissioned by the Biden administration and former CIA director William Burns was declassified, suggesting this was the most likely source of Covid.

+However, the agency officials have low confidence in any conclusion as there’s a lack of compelling evidence either way.